Cetacean Research at the Vancouver Aquarium

 Historical Overview of Research at the Vancouver Aquarium

 The Vancouver Aquarium’s founders included a group of fisheries professors from the University of British Columbia who ensured that the Aquarium’s mandate included research as well as education.
 The Aquarium has honored this commitment for its entire 55 year history, initially by providing facilities and marine animals for university-based researchers, and more recently by appointing staff scientists to conduct research both on-site and in the wild.
 It hired its first marine mammal research scientist on a temporary basis in 1967 to study learning and vision in killer whales and in 1989 created a full time permanent marine mammal scientist position to lead a study of killer whale communication and acoustic behaviour.
-Since then, the Aquarium’s cetacean research program has broadened to include studies of cognition, echolocation, endocrinology, echolocation, metabolic physiology, population genetics and, most recently, ecotoxicology.
+Since then, the Aquarium’s marine mammal research program has broadened to include studies of cognition, echolocation, endocrinology, echolocation, metabolic physiology, population genetics and, most recently, ecotoxicology.
 In addition to its own research it provide external scientists with the opportunity to conduct conservation-oriented research on the cetaceans in its care, and also participates actively in training and supporting graduate students and post-doctoral fellows.

 Click here to read the full highlights of current and recent research on cetaceans at the Vancouver Aquarium